frisb/dynect/README.md

 ===

-the node.js Dynect module provides a simple interface for making calls to the Dynect API. it is a work in progress and further functionality and examples will be provided soon. contributions are welcome of course :)
+the node.js Dynect module provides a simple interface for making calls to the Dynect API.

+it is a work in progress and further functionality and examples will be provided soon.

+contributions are welcome of course.

 ### example 1 :